 Learning from Others

-A few months back, we wrote about the idea that knowledge is not proprietary.
-Learning from others is always a great way to extend your perspective and discover new ideas that may apply to your business.
-So how do you go about learning from other industries?
-Here are five steps we’d recommend.
+Learning from others is a great way to extend your perspective and discover new ideas that may apply to your business.
+But how do you go about it?
+Here are five steps we recommend.

 Step 1: Get organized

 Start by defining your goals and confirming what you are trying to do.
 Sell more widgets?
 Increase donations?
 Build brand awareness?
 Improve customer satisfaction?
-Be sure to identify the key traits you want your organization to have.
-Do you want to be seen as the high-tech leader?
+Be sure to identify the traits you are trying to emulate.
+Do you want to be seen as the tech leader?
 Do you want customers to feel like royalty?

 Your goals can be lofty, but make sure you define what success means to you by also defining tangible measurements.
 For example, if your lofty goal is to treat customers like royalty, your tangible measurement might be to increase customer satisfaction by 20% over the next six months.